-Barring something unforeseen, van Riemsdyk will be the Leafs' top centre Saturday night against the Sabres and again Tuesday against the New York Islanders.
+Even after acquiring Holland, van Riemsdyk will likely be the Leafs’ top centre Saturday night against the Sabres and again Tuesday against the New York Islanders.
 Kadri is eligible to return from his suspension Thursday against the Nashville Predators, at which time Carlyle might be able to get creative.

 Or maybe van Riemsdyk sticks in the middle until Bozak—who has been considered out indefinitely—comes off injured reserve and rejoins the lineup.
 The 24-year-old had five shots in Friday’s loss in Buffalo, which followed four shots Wednesday at Minnesota, and the improvement is visible.